Statutory Guidance and Gatsby Benchmarks

 The Baker clause

 The Baker clause was introduced in January 2018, and aims to raise awareness of technical education.
-From 2nd January 2018, it requires schools to publish a policy statement explaining how external further education providers can access the school and talk to their students about further education (FE).
+It requires schools to publish a policy statement explaining how external further education providers can access the school and talk to their students about further education (FE).

 The Baker Clause directly relates to Gatsby Benchmark 7

-The new Provider Access Legislation (PAL) aims to develop and strengthen the existing legislation (the Baker Clause) from January 2023.
-It will apply to all schools and colleges in England.
+The Provider Access Legislation (PAL) aims to develop and strengthen the existing legislation (the Baker Clause) and came into effect in January 2023.
+It applies to all schools and colleges in England.

 • Two encounters for pupils during the ‘first key phase’ (year 8 or 9) that are mandatory for all pupils to attend